shashi247/hello-world/README.md

 # hello-world
-ideas and things to learn about machine learning, AI and tensor flos
+ideas and things to learn about machine learning, AI and tensor flows